Get To Know the Redis Database: Iterating Over Keys

 redis keys scan

-The performance of such an operation depends on the size of the collection i.e. O(N).
-Thus, use of KEYS is severely discouraged in production environments with a large number of keys.
-Redis being single threaded, gets blocked during this iteration thus blocking other operations.
-Thus, KEYS should be used only for debugging and other special occasions where performance is not a concern (like when the database has been brought offline to apply a data fix).
 The other important thing to remember about this algorithm is that it sends out all the matching keys together as a single response.
 This might be extremely convenient when the key space is small but will create multiple issues on a large key space.
-KEYS however is a favorite command among developers in their own dev environments.
+KEYS, however, is a favorite command among developers in their own dev environments.

-# keys that begin with the letter 't'
+Get all keys that begin with the letter ‘t’.

 redis iterating over keys

-Keys are returned in incremental iterations with constant time guarantee for each iteration.
-A cursor (an integer is this case) is returned when the iterations is initialized and an updated cursor is returned and every iteration.
-An iteration cycle begins when the cursor is set to 0 in the SCAN request, and terminates when the cursor returned by the server is 0.
-Due to nuances of Redis architecture and the cursor algorithm implementation here are some peculiarities of this approach:
+An iteration cycle begins when the cursor is set to 0 in the SCAN request and terminates when the cursor returned by the server is 0.
+However, due to nuances in the Redis architecture and the algorithm’s implementation, there are some peculiarities of this approach:

-• A full iteration always retrieves all the elements that were present in the collection from the start to the end of a full iteration.
+• A full iteration cycle always retrieves all the elements that were present in the collection from the start to the end of that cycle.

-• A full iteration never returns any element that was NOT present in the collection from the start to the end of a full iteration.
+• A full iteration cycle never returns any element that was NOT present in the collection from the start to the end of that cycle.

-• A number of elements returned during each count varies and can be 0 too.
+• The number of elements returned during each count varies and can be 0 too.
 However, the iteration is not complete until the server returns the cursor value of 0.

-• The MATCH option allows specifying of patterns like the KEYS command allows.
+• The MATCH option allows specifying patterns, similar to what the KEYS command allows.

-• The cursor implementation is completely stateless on the server side.
-That allows (potentially) infinite iterations to start in parallel.
-Also, there are no requirements of ensuring that an iteration continues up to the end and can be stopped anytime.
+The cursor implementation is completely stateless on the server side.
+This allows (potentially) infinite iterations to start in parallel.
+Also, there are no requirements to ensure that an iteration continues up to the end and can be stopped anytime.

-Despite its peculiarities, SCAN is a very useful command and the right command to pick for key space iterations for most use cases.
+Despite its peculiarities, the SCAN command is a very useful command and the right command to pick for key space iterations in Redis, especially when dealing with large databases and complex data store structures.

-SCAN is a very useful command and the right command to pick for key space iterations in #RedisClick To Tweet
+SCAN is a very useful command and the right command to pick for key space iterations in Redis.

 SCAN in Action